Golden Gate Fields offers horse racing 3 or 4 days a week; turn your sports bettors into horseplayers by promoting this track.

 You want players to have success betting the ponies.
 Success is the “hook” that convinces sports bettors to add horseplayer to their betting profile.
 That’s more revenue and profit for bookie agents!

-Encourage Golden Gate Fields horse racing action to keep your sportsbook players in action now.
+Encourage GGF horse racing action to keep your sportsbook players in action now.

 While sports remain on the bench, it helps to direct players to something they can bet.
 Although Santa Anita has taken to the bench, Golden Gate Fields in Northern California hasn’t.
 Promote horse racing betting on races at Golden Gate.